sigsum/sigsum/proposals/2023-09-on-releases.md

 # How Sigsum could do software releases, take one

 This document proposes how Sigsum could get started with releases.
 Don't let perfect be the enemy of good enough.
-Several iterations on this is anticipated.
+Several iterations on this are anticipated.

 ## Background